 There are several treatments available for trichotillomania.
 Here, we discuss some of them.

 Trichotillomania is an impulse control disorder.
 Hence, those with the condition are often prescribed behavioral treatments.

 Here, the undesirable habit is replaced with something that is not harmful – like journaling or keeping a squeeze ball and working on the triggers.

 Here, the patient is taught how to accept the urges and normally live with them without having to pull their hair out.

 - Cognitive Behavioral Therapy (CBT)

-Here, patients learn to accept any form of distorted beliefs pertaining to hair pulling.
+Here, patients learn to accept any form of distorted beliefs pertaining to compulsive hair pulling.
 This therapy may help reduce the frequency of hair pulling in patients.

 There are several other useful treatments that people with trichotillomania can follow.
 Check them out.